ambimorph/subsymbol.org/posts/2022/08/28/some-philosophical-implications-of-deacons-model-of-symbolic-reference.rst

 a dog can be taught associations between spoken words and behaviours such as sitting or events such as feeding.

-The mode of reference that sets human language apart is what Deacon terms symbolic.
-Symbolic reference depends on a sign vehicle already having been processed indexically.
+The mode of reference that sets human language apart is what Deacon terms *symbolic* Symbolic reference depends on a sign vehicle already having been processed indexically.
 It then entails further indexical reference among other symbols in a set.